robert-7/Full-Stack-Flask-Tutorial/SETUP.md

 which docker docker-compose
 ```

-Then to set up a MongoDB container, simply run: `docker-compose up -d`.
-To bring down
+Then to set up a MongoDB container, simply run: `docker-compose up -d` and to hop into
+the container you can run `docker-compose exec mongodb bash`.
+To bring down the
-the container, run `docker-compose down -v`.
+container, run `docker-compose down -v`.

 ## Recurring